 So what is happening in the picture?

-The optimistic scenario says, that next two pikes are parasitic resonance oscillations and transistor (finally) has closed correctly (and totally).
-I’m not such an optimistic person, so I think, that also these pikes are with transistor in active mode (clamp chain has not been able to be disconnected properly).
+The optimistic scenario says, that the next two pikes are parasitic resonance oscillations and transistor (finally) has closed correctly (and totally).
+I’m not such an optimistic person, so I think, that also these pikes are with a transistor in active mode (clamp chain has not been able to be disconnected properly).

-In the first moment looks like – this is the picture of primary side: unconnected inductance, but no… Test “on the table” shows, that in scenario with rapid closing of transistor two types of spark are observed: first of them is with higher “voltage”, but thin and with less energy, second – strong, but breaks through smaller air gap.
-Slowing down the transistors closing time (but not changing the maximum Uc), only the second: stronger spark stays.
-It means, that this breakthrough of several us is monitored also in coil secondary side.
+In the first moment looks like – this is the picture of primary side: unconnected inductance, but no… Test “on the table” shows, that in a scenario with rapid closing of transistor two types of spark are observed: first of them is with higher “voltage”, but thin and with less energy, second – strong, but breaks through a smaller air gap.
+Slowing down the transistor’s closing time (but not changing the maximum Uc), only the second: stronger spark stays.
+It means, that this breakthrough of several us is monitored also in the coil secondary side.

 Seems the air ionization time is more than 2 ..
 3 us, if high voltage pulse rise time is lower than this value – required voltage to start ignition rises significantly.

-3. The energy, intended for spark period, is decreased, and in such important stage of formation potential in second side is not stable and high (but many times drops down much lower than optimal).
+3. The energy, intended for spark period, is decreased, and in such important stage of formation potential in the second side is not stable and high (but many times drops down much lower than optimal).

 Why such situation has occurred?

-Since long time ago, the control of ignition coils is made very simple: transistor (switch) and coil.
+Since a long time ago, the control of ignition coils is made very simple: transistor (switch) and coil.
 That’s it, nothing special.
 MSV70, MSV80, MSD80 – output cascades are identical for all of them.
 But – ignition coils itself has changed significantly: MSD80 uses coils with higher inductance, larger transformation coefficient and also much more accumulated energy.
-If with coils of previous generations (“ordinary” coils) problems described above were not so significant and didn’t caused much harm, with ignition coils, used in N53, the situation actually is a catastrophe.
+If with coils of previous generations (“ordinary” coils) problems described above were not so significant and didn’t cause much harm, with ignition coils, used in N53, the situation actually is a catastrophe.